ondrej-tucek/CSS-Styleguide/README.md

 * Use inline SVGs if possible

 ### Declaration order
-Keeping a consitent declaration order throughout the all CSS files helps organization and speeds up the development process.
+Keeping a consistent declaration order throughout the all CSS files helps organization and speeds up the development process.

     .class {